kevintpeng/Learn-Something-Every-Day/Networking/HTTP.md

 #### 3xx Redirection
 - `301` is a permanent redirect, when content is moved forever, browser should always request the new URL instead
 - `302` is a temporary redirect, tell the browser that the content is temporarily located at a different location, but they should continue to attempt the original URL on later requests
-- `304 not modified`, the conditional GET request would have recieved `200 OK`, but the condition was false.
+- `304 not modified`, the conditional GET request would have received `200 OK`, but the condition was false.
   - minimize the amount of information transfer to the client
 #### 4xx Client error
 - `416` request range not satisfiable